ClairableClairable

 How an Organisation Profile keeps everything aligned

 An Organisation Profile is a structured view of your goals, risks, constraints, governance, data context, and team capabilities.
-It ensures every AI recommendation fits your organisation.
+It ensures every personal use case aligns with your organisation—so individual discovery compounds safely into organisational value.

 Frequently Asked Questions